-Regular bonus means the "reversionary bonus" in your policy.
-It may be declared to a policy on an annual basis.
-Once declared, the face value (for the reversionary bonus) will be guaranteed and we will not withdraw it.
-While it is our aim to add the regular bonus to your policy every year, there may be circumstances under which we decide not to declare any regular bonus in some particular years.
+Regular bonus means the "monthly non-guaranteed annuity payment" in your policy.
+It may be declared to a policy on a monthly basis.
+Once declared, the amount for the monthly non-guaranteed annuity payment will be guaranteed and we will not withdraw it.
+While it is our aim to add the regular bonus to your policy every month, there may be circumstances under which we decide not to declare any regular bonus in some particular months.